MJZ-Templates/slack-bot-template/README.md

 **Shell Commands**

-If the Channel ID or Slack Bot ID is needed, the template provides shell commands to fetch these values easily.
+* If the Channel ID or Slack Bot ID is needed, the template provides shell commands to fetch these values easily.
-It also mentions that only the SLACK_BOT_TOKEN is required to execute these commands.
+* Only the `SLACK_BOT_TOKEN` is required to execute these commands.
 <br>

 1. Retrieve Channel ID